If you’re thinking about whether to date a widower, you should pay special attention to how to do it right.

 But first, we need to understand what being a widower really means.

 At any stage of life, going through the loss of one’s spouse is the number one stressor, one that brings the most profound life-changing experience.

-Furthermore, a widower, especially when there are children involved, has to take care of a never-ending list of every day (and, hopefully, once in a lifetime) errands.
+Furthermore, a widower, especially when there are children involved, has to take care of a never-ending list of everyday (and, hopefully, once in a lifetime) errands.

 Whatever his level of involvement in these matters might have been prior to his wife’s death, he now has to take care of it all by himself.

 You know he is ready for the relationship when he displays the following signs:

 He will not pressurize you for physical intimacy.
 When it comes to intimacy with a widower, he is ready to wait and is more concentrated on building the relationship stronger with you.

 Although he is sad after the death of his wife, he’ll take special care to not let his grief come in the way of the relationship.
 You’ll see it in his efforts.